adriviv/Technical-Test/README.md

 # Backend test

-We are building a listing rentals management company; let’s call it HostnDrive ;)
+We are building a listing rentals management company

 Create a new rails app.